-At present, the City does not offer a recycling program.
+At present, the City itself does not offer a recycling program, but has licensed with private contractors to provide voluntary residential recycling and composting services to those residents wanting to voluntarily choosing to participate in a recycling program (please see private contractor information below).
 Over the past decade, the City has pursued various recycling programs, none of which have borne long-term success.

 Prior to 2008, the City provided paper recycling bins behind City Hall and a Recycling Committee regularly met with City Administration to develop a more comprehensive recycling program.
 In 2008, the City Council created the Nichols Hills Environment, Health and Sustainability Commission, whose mission was to create a Nichols Hills Municipal Sustainability Plan, which would involve a plan for a recycling program.
 Shortly thereafter, in 2009, the paper bins were relocated to the City’s Public Works facility, and additional recycling bins were added for plastic, cardboard, and glass.
 Unfortunately, the deposit of contaminated and un-recyclable trash materials in these bins became a regularity, whereby entire bins would have to go to the dump, rather than sold for recycling.
 To address this, in 2012 the City dedicated employees to monitor the site and established set recycling hours.
 Unfortunately, much trash would accumulate outside the recycling facility overnight, and during the day much contamination still found its way into the recycle bins.
 In February of 2013, the City had to close the facility due to an overabundance of trash and contamination and residents were urged to take their recyclables to two (2) nearby Goodwill locations.